flokleiser/nextjs-flo/To-Do.md

         - [x] index.js file with all pages + keywords listed

         - [ ] One big card, like command pallette
+        - [ ] Make it go away on focus loss or empty field
     -
     - [ ] Maybe new page with results?